 the equivalent in England and Wales, see: Introduction to enforcement—overview which, as well as giving an overview of this topic, links through to more detailed guidance on various aspects of domestic enforcement in England and Wales

-cross-border enforcement, see: Cross border enforcement—overview which, as well as giving an overview of this topic, links through to more detailed guidance on various aspects of cross-border enforcement
+cross-border enforcement, see: Cross border enforcement (UK regime)—overview, Cross border enforcement (EU regime)—overview and Cross border enforcement (International regimes)—overview which, as well as giving an overview of this topic, links through to more detailed guidance on various aspects of cross-border enforcement